Pure Travel

 Getting to know the basics of your rental car is a good idea before taking off on your vacation.
 Check out which side your petrol tank is on and study the controls inside, checking things like lights, indicators, windshield wipers, and air-conditioning controls.

-Also, double-check that the car has a spare tire and all the tools you’ll need to change it.
+Also, double-check that the car has a spare tire and all the tools you’ll need to change it, along with interior car accessories for emergency use.
 The last thing you want to happen on a trip is to get stuck because the agency forgot to put a spare in the back.

 Related Topics